There are new laws that apply to Alerts and Announcements. See our new Page entitled "Bridge Laws"

 The more difficult task was getting everyone to put their masks back on when they were away from the table.

 Since then a health care worker suggested that player not put there masks on the table or on the side tables.
-So we now ask our player to keep their masks on their person.
+So we now ask our players to keep their masks on their person.

 We restrict entrance to a single door and take everyone's temperature upon entry.
 We did try to institute a cashless system - more to protected ourselves from having to handle money.